CogComp/cogcomp-nlpy/README.md

 ### Local Pipeline

 In this setting, the system will download the trained models and files required to run the pipeline locally.
 Since everything is run on your machine, it will probably require a lot of memory (the amount depends on which annotations you use).
 If you have a single big machine (i.e. memory > 15GB) for your expeirments, this is probably a good option for you.
+Local pipeline also gives you the functionality to work with pre-tokenized text.

 To download the models, run the following command:
 ```bash